build-trust/ockam/implementations/elixir/ockam/ockam_healthcheck/README.md

   crontab: ...
 }
 ```
 An environment variable is a JSON string with the same format.
+The `method` field has to be a string representation of one of the methods enumeratated in the `Ockam.API.Request.Header` schema - "get", "post", "put", "delete", or "patch".
-The optional `body` binary for API endpoint targets in the JSON format has to be base64 encoded.
+The optional `body` binary for `Ockam.Services.API` endpoint targets in the JSON format has to be base64 encoded, such as with `Base.encode64/2`.

-For each target, the application will connect via tcp `host:port` connection, establish secure channel using `api_worker` listener and:
+For each target, the application will connect via TCP `host:port` connection, establish an Ockam secure channel using `api_worker` listener and:
 * for default targets send ping to `healthcheck_worker`
-* for API endpoint targets send an Ockam API request message with the specified `path`, `method` and optionally a `body` to `healthcheck_worker`
+* for `Ockam.Services.API` endpoint targets send an `Ockam.API.Request` message with the specified `path`, `method` and optionally a `body` to `healthcheck_worker`

 Frequency for each target is specified in the `crontab` field of that target as a string in the crontab format.